 A variety of medical specialists have clinics at St. Vincent Randolph, including specialists in cardiology, gastroenterology, general surgery, hematology/oncology, nephrology, pulmonology, urology, functional medicine and women’s health.
 Rehabilitation services include PT, OT, and speech therapy.
 Our hospital offers many support programs (bariatric, diabetes care and nutritional support) and health screening tests as part of the Farm Health Initiative outreach program.
 We partner with local businesses and organizations to provide occupational health and wellness programs.

-The John Paul and Olive Clark Birthing Center provides a Monogram Maternity approach at St. Vincent Randolph.
+The John Paul and Olive Clark Birthing Center provides a maternity services approach at St. Vincent Randolph.
 This approach helps you prepare for and personalize the birthing experience, and supports you after you and baby go home.
 The beautiful unit features labor-delivery, recovery and postpartum suites, each appointed with an armoire with TV/DVD and VCR player; pull-out couch for your support person to stay overnight; mini refrigerators; and a relaxing whirlpool tub.
 The Birth Place has a level one nursery and access to a level three nursery at St. Vincent Women’s Hospital for additional medical care.
 Nursing staff have special training in caring for newborns.

 St. Vincent Randolph Specialty Clinic provides a convenient, easily accessible location for specialists to care for patients on an outpatient basis.
 This brings to our area on a regular basis a variety of highly specialized, trained physicians who might otherwise only be available in larger communities.
 The specialists work closely with the local practitioners to provide the best care possible.